LEARA Club Net Activity Log

 • Have pictures of your shack or mobile installation?
 Pass them along to the newsletter editor Carsten KD8WBB at This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-• IRLP is no longer on the '88 repeater; The 88 system has been upgraded to Allstar and Echo link.
+• The 88 system has been upgraded to Allstar and Echo link.
 See the LEARA Newsletter and Web Page for more information

-• Public Service events: The Public Service season for 2022 is over, please check out the link at: http://neoesg.org/events
+• Public Service events: Please check out the link at: http://neoesg.org/events

 and scroll to the bottom or click "HERE"